 The buttons took the guessing game out of pulling the tabs equally on either side of the waist.
-The elastic straps were calibrated with button holes, and the give from the stretchy band provided a nice snug fit.
-Yes, the internal waistband meant that you couldn't adjust it on the fly, but it did provide a nice, secure low profile fit that our riders appreciated.
+The stretchy band provided a pleasantly snug fit.
+Yes, the internal waistband meant that you couldn't adjust it on the fly, but it did provide a secure low profile that our riders appreciated.
 The Yeti Norrie's waist adjustments ranked high behind the Ventura, for access and ease of use.

 You could put some serious miles on the Ventura.
-Club Ride Apparel's Powerweave material is lightweight, breathable, and wicking — which makes it a great short choice for long rides in warm weather.
-The Powerweave is also constructed with two-way stretch fabric which allowed the short to move well with the rider.
-Combine those ingredients with a gusseted crotch and you've got lightweight comfort, perfect for an everyday trail ride.
+Club Ride Apparel's Powerweave material is lightweight, breathable, and wicking, making it a great short choice for long rides in warm weather.
+The Powerweave is a two-way stretch fabric, which allowed the short to move well with the rider.
+Combine those ingredients with a gusseted crotch, and you've got lightweight comfort, perfect for an everyday trail ride.
 Overall, our testers did prefer the four-way stretch of the Pearl Izumi Elevate Women's and Troy Lee Skyline for more aggressive riding, so we did have to dock the Ventura a few points.
 Otherwise, pedaling in these shorts was a breeze, which is why we scored it a 7 out of 10.

-Not mentioned in any other short profile, the Apparel Ventura has two reflective accents to help keep you visible in the evening.
-There are those times when your ride turns into an unexpected epic — in that case, the Ventura offers a different type of protection: one that sees you home, from trail to traffic.
+The Apparel Ventura has two reflective accents to help keep you visible in the evening.
+There are those times when your ride turns into an unexpected epic.
+In that case — the Ventura offers a different type of protection, one that sees you home after dark.

 The Apparel Ventura kept it simple with two zippered pockets at the waist.
 Both pockets have a side entrance, making them more accessible than the Troy Lee Skyline, and are quite roomy.
 There's plenty of room to stash your phone or ID, but as a general rule, we wouldn't recommend anything too bulky in the front pockets.
 Limited pocket options scored the Ventura a 5 out of 10.
 If you prefer a pair of shorts with more pocket options, we would suggest the Zoic Navaeh.

-Just the brand name Club Ride Apparel evokes the purpose of the Ventura short.
+Just the name Club Ride Apparel evokes the purpose of the Ventura short.
 Picture meeting at the trailhead with a cup of coffee, and then pedaling off into the unknown with your buddies.
 It's not about Strava times but the views and vistas.
-Finally you roll up to the beach for sunset afterwards, or maybe to a BBQ at a friend's house.
+Finally, you roll up to the beach for sunset afterward, or maybe to a BBQ at a friend's house.
 The Ventura will keep you cool and comfortable so that you can focus on the fun.

 OutdoorGearLab Member Reviews